MVerbakel/MVerbakel.github.io/_posts/2021-01-27-descriptive-stats.md

 mathjax: true
 ---

-Descriptive statistics might seem simple, but they are a daily essential for anlaysts and data scientists.
+Descriptive statistics might seem simple, but they are a daily essential for analysts and data scientists.
 They allow us to summarise data sets quickly with just a couple of numbers, and are in general easy to explain to others.
-In this post I'll briefly cover when to use which statistics, and then focus on how to calculate them in Python.
+In this post I'll briefly cover when to use which statistics, and then focus on how to do them in Python.
 My approach is to first use just the base functions (so you understand the mechanics), and then show the equivelant functions for two common packages: NumPy (for lists/arrays etc.) and Pandas (for dataframes).

 ## How to select appropriate statistics.